 Among the other changes for 2013, taxpayers who work at home will now have a simplified option for taking a home office deduction.

 "You can claim this deduction for the business use of a part of your home only if you use that part of your home regularly and exclusively," the IRS says.

 But, if you sit at your kitchen table and check work email, it doesn't qualify.
 "The regular and exclusive business use must be for the convenience of your employer and not just appropriate and helpful in your job," according to the agency.

-The IRS said that for tax year 2011, the most recent year for which numbers are available, more than 3.3 million people claimed nearly $10 billion in home office deductions using Schedule C. The number does not include the home office deduction taken by farmers, which is taken on a different form.
+The IRS said that for tax year 2011, the most recent year for which the numbers are available, more than 3.3 million people claimed nearly $10 billion in home office deductions using Schedule C. The number does not include the home office deduction taken by farmers, which is claimed on a different form.

 Most taxpayers claiming the deduction are self-employed, according to the IRS.

 Until this year, you had to figure actual expenses for a home office, according to Weltman.
 "Starting with 2013 returns, if you're eligible for the deduction, you can take a standard deduction of $5 per square foot, up to 300 square feet," she said.
 The maximum deduction using this method is $1,500.

 The IRS says people who take the simplified option will have to fill out one line on Schedule C, as opposed to a 43-line form.

 Weltman likened the simplified home office deduction to the IRS deduction for business use of your car.
 "You can do your actual costs or the IRS mileage rates."